tryforge/ForgeScript/docs/functions/createChannel.md

         },
         {
             name: "channel type",
-            description: "The type of the channel, some are not supported.",
+            description: "The type of the channel, some are not supported",
             rest: false,
             type: ArgType.Enum,
             enum: ChannelType,